 Economical

-A fishing pontoon’s price is going to leave you double-checking the price tag.
-These boats are super cheap, with prices as low as $100 – $300.
-Despite being so inexpensive, these boats are highly durable.
+A fishing pontoon’s price tag will have you double-checking it.
+These boats are cheap, with prices as low as $100 – $300.
+Despite being so inexpensive, they are highly durable.

 Disadvantages of Pontoon Boats

 Since no boat is ever perfect, fishing pontoon boats have a few drawbacks.
-Following are a few:
+The following are a few:

 Not Versatile

-You may find a pontoon boat or kayak for fishing in freshwaters quite similar when it comes to their maneuverability; it is far from the truth.
+You may think a pontoon boat or kayak is quite similar in terms of maneuverability for fishing in freshwaters, but this is far from the truth.

 Less Efficient